johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 ![Static code analysis ide features](images/static-code-analysis-ide.png)

-As you can see in the image above, I can get 4 kinds of static code analysis from this small part of Visual Studio alone.
+As you can see in the image above, I can get 4 kinds of static code analysis from this little snippet of code in Visual Studio alone.
  - On top we have codelens, informing us how many times and where the function is used
- - The blue squiggly line indicates we have a local variable that does not comply to the local coding conventions
+ - The blue squiggly line indicates we have a local variable that does not comply to the local naming conventions
  - The red squiggly line indicates we should expect a build error on that line
- - The slightly dimmed code below tells us that code is actually unreacheable.
+ - The slightly dimmed code below tells us that code is currently unreacheable

 ## Static vs Dynamic code analysis
 We can define the difference between static and dynamic code analysis as follows: